pyohio/pyohio-cfp-website/pinaxcon/templates/static_pages/code_of_conduct/harassment_procedure_staff.md

  - The circumstances surrounding the incident
  - Other people involved in the incident

 Prepare an initial response to the incident.
-This initial response is very important and will set the tone for North Bay Python.
+This initial response is very important and will set the tone for PyOhio.
 Depending on the severity/details of the incident, please follow these guidelines:

  - If there is any general threat to attendees or the safety of anyone including conference staff is in doubt, summon security or police
  - Offer the victim a private place to sit